mozilla/data-docs/src/cookbooks/events_best_practices.md

 With the following restrictions and features:
 * The category, method, and object properties of any record produced by an event must have a value.
-* All combinations values from the category, method, and object properties must be unique to that particular event (no other event can produce events with the same combination).
+* All combinations of values from the category, method, and object properties must be unique to that particular event (no other event can produce events with the same combination).
 * Events can be 'turned on' or 'turned off' by it's category value. i.e. we can instruct the browser to "stop sending us events from 'devtools' category."

-These records are then stored in event pings and available in the events dataset.
+These records are then stored in [event pings](http://gecko-docs.mozilla.org.s3.amazonaws.com/toolkit/components/telemetry/telemetry/data/event-ping.html) and available in the [events dataset](https://docs.telemetry.mozilla.org/datasets/batch_view/events/reference.html).

 ## Identifying Events